XarisA/nethack/README.md

 ## PortChecker

-A python tool to check for open ports to a remote location.
+A python tool to check for open ports of a remote host.
-Works with ip as well as with domain name.
+PortChecker works with ip as well as with domain name.
-You can use a signle port or multiple ones seperated with coma.
+You can use a single port or multiple ones seperated with comma.

+Example:
+---

 ![PortChecker](https://user-images.githubusercontent.com/3985557/99880912-071ecf00-2c1f-11eb-9e3c-70f51fbb81fe.png)